 The person at the center of this case

-Justice for Current and former members of the United States Intelligence Community — the trail went cold in 2019, but the truth hasn't.
+Justice for U.S. Intelligence Community members (multiple victims of cyber intrusion and identity theft) — the trail went cold in 2019, but the truth hasn't.

 Start here

-Behzad Mesri, CEO of an Iranian entity allegedly working for the Islamic Revolutionary Guard Corps, is wanted for a sophisticated cyber campaign targeting U.S. Intelligence Community members.
-He allegedly conducted computer intrusions, identity theft, and attempted extortion for millions in Bitcoin.
-Mesri remains at large in Iran, and his capture would significantly disrupt state-sponsored cyber operations against American intelligence officials.
+Behzad Mesri, CEO of an Iranian entity allegedly working for the Islamic Revolutionary Guard Corps, is wanted for orchestrating a sophisticated cyber campaign targeting U.S. Intelligence Community members through computer intrusions, identity theft, and extortion attempts.
+Mesri and associates allegedly stole proprietary data and demanded approximately $6 million in Bitcoin, with indictments issued in November 2017 and February 2019.
+He remains at large in Iran, and locating him requires international cooperation to prevent further cyber attacks against U.S. national security personnel.

 Try asking